-Nordstrom chief info officer will retire
+Nordstrom chief info officer will retire as tech leadership is reshuffled

 Dan Little, Nordstrom’s chief information officer, is retiring in the fall, an announcement that came less than two weeks after the retailer’s chief technology officer departed the company, and amidst other churns among its tech leadership.

-The moves, along with vacancies in other technology leadership roles that Nordstrom is seeking to fill, comes at a time when the retailer is trying to find better ways of tying its online efforts, where sales have grown tremendously, to its full-line stores, where sales have fallen.
+The moves, along with vacancies in other technology-leadership roles that Nordstrom is seeking to fill, comes at a time when the retailer is trying to find better ways of tying its online efforts, where sales have grown tremendously, to its full-line stores, where sales have fallen.

 Little was charged with updating the company’s legacy and architecture platforms, creating a more agile organization with fewer layers, upgrading Nordstrom.com, and preparing the company’s technology system for future growth — all of which were accomplished, he said in the email to employees.